avtomat-hub/avtomat-hub.github.io/_aws/workflows/access_key_control/index.md

 1. Discover IAM access keys over a certain age
 2. Disable the discovered access keys

-The workflow is scheduled to run once a day through a CloudWatch Event Rule.<br/> Adjustable by passing a custom `schedule` to the [core](terraform/modules/core) module.<br/>
+The workflow is scheduled to run once a day through an EventBridge Rule.<br/> Adjustable by passing a custom `schedule` to the [core](https://github.com/avtomat-hub/terraform-aws-workflow-access-key-control/tree/main/modules/core) module.<br/>

 Workflow logs can be found in CloudWatch Logs.

 At the moment there isn't any support for producing a notification in the event of a key being disabled.
 You can request this by emailing [dimitar@avtomat.io](mailto:dimitar@avtomat.io).

-### Structure

-- [terraform](https://github.com/avtomat-hub/aws-workflow-access-key-control/tree/main/terraform) - Terraform code to deploy the solution
-  - [modules](https://github.com/avtomat-hub/aws-workflow-access-key-control/tree/main/terraform/modules) - Terraform modules comprising the solution
-  - [examples](https://github.com/avtomat-hub/aws-workflow-access-key-control/tree/main/terraform/examples) - Working examples of how to use the modules

 ## Requirements